Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Related Work

 \section{Related Work}

 There has been a surge of interest on AoI modeling and optimization since the concept of AoI was first introduced in a single-source, single-server queuing system setting \cite{kaul_etal_infocom12}.
 The surveys \cite{RoyYates__AgeOfInfo_Survey} and \cite{kosta_etal_survey} examine in detail the existing work in this field while laying out several open problems.
-For the RA multi-source models, stochastic hybrid systems (SHS) approach is proposed by \cite{Yates__SBR} for obtaining the mean AoI for various buffer management schemes.
+For RA multi-source models, stochastic hybrid systems (SHS) approach is proposed by \cite{Yates__SBR} for obtaining the mean AoI for various buffer management schemes.
 A closed-form expression for the average age of each source in a globally preemptive M/G/1/1 status update system is studied using the detour flow graph method in \cite{najm2018status}.
 The SHS approach is also extended to obtain the moment generating function (MGF) and also the higher moments of AoI in various works \cite{yates_mgf, elmagid_dhillon_tit22, moltafet_etal_tcom22, maatuk_isit22}.

-The heavy traffic regime for RA with per-source queuing when the packet arrival rates from all sources approach infinity, is known to reduce to the GAW scenario.
-A recent approach different than SHS is proposed in \cite{akar_gamgam_comlet23} for finding the distribution of AoI in multi-source probabilistic GAW and also RA servers that are equipped with a single packet buffer, using absorbing Markov chains.
+A recent approach different than SHS is proposed in \cite{akar_gamgam_comlet23} for finding the distribution of AoI in multi-source probabilistic GAW and also RA servers that are equipped with a single packet buffer, using absorbing Markov chains (AMC).
 However, for GAW servers, \cite{akar_gamgam_comlet23} requires the use of phase-type service times, which is required when the interest is on the distribution of AoI.
 When the interest is on the mean AoI only (as in the current paper), then one does not need the distributions of the service times as an input.
 Hence, the current work is different than \cite{akar_gamgam_comlet23} since the mean AoI values will be shown to be dependent only on the first two moments of the per-source service times for both probabilistic and cyclic GAW schedulers.